Skbarai/Test/readme.md

 git config --global user.email "Your email"
 ```

-If you want to see the configures username and email use given command
+If you want to see the configured username and email use given command

 ```bash
 git config --global --list